-In addition to Canary's efforts to reduce greenhouse gas emissions, the City of Aspen is planning and preparing for a different climate in the future.
+The City of Aspen is planning and preparing for a different climate in the future.
+What we know:

 Our climate is changing and will continue to change.

-The spectrum and severity of changes we will see depends on greenhouse gas pollution going forward.
+The spectrum and severity of changes we will see depend on our actions as a City and community, now and going forward.